rathe-tech/klend-lite/README.md

 ### Goals:
 - Lightweight and fast
-- A second UI in case the Kamino site in unavailable
+- A second UI in case the Kamino site is unavailable
 - Open-source and free
 - Minimum dependencies